 Just before KQEC received that second CP extension, Metromedia proposed to donate KNEW-TV to the Bay Area Educational Television Association under a "distress sale" waiver, saying they had spent $1.8 million before deciding their "investment [had] not produced proper coverage for the area."
 Pending approval of the transfer, BAETA renamed itself KQED, Inc. and filed a request to swap the KQEC channel 60 non-commercial allocation for the commercial one on channel 32 (which was actually approved six months after KQEC went on the air).

 In the year that elapsed between Metromedia's offer to KQED and its formal acceptance, it seemed -- as the San Mateo Times phrased it -- that KNEW-TV was "all but going out of business," operating only 28 hours a week and airing only programs owned by its parent company.
-Metromedia went dark in the Bay Area on April 15, 1971 (coincidentally, the same day as KUDO/38, which would become KVOF-TV three years later); ten days later KQEC filed to change its CP to the channel 32 facilities on Mt.
+Metromedia went dark in the Bay Area on April 15, 1971 (coincidentally, KUDO/38, which would become KVOF-TV three years later, did so on the same day); ten days later KQEC filed to change its CP to the channel 32 facilities on Mt.
 Sutro and began operation June 28, 1971, only to find themselves unable to properly program both stations separately; on April 5, 1972 they were given a 90-day waiver to simulcast KQED on KQEC and channel 32 again went dark two months after that waiver expired, on September 2.

 While KQEC was off the air, its former allocation of channel 60 finally got a tenant, as Spanish International Network received a CP for KDTV on November 13, 1974 and began operations on August 10, 1975.
 KQED, Inc. likely didn't even notice, as it was trying to renew the channel 32 license; on December 17, 1975 they were told to resume operations by the following March 29 as a condition of renewal (the FCC subsequently extended that date to January 2, 1977, a deadline which they barely managed to meet).